Fort Langley: History

 Prior to the Fraser Canyon Gold Rush, Fort Langley had been an important export port for cedar lumber, cedar shakes, and salted salmon packed in Douglas Fir and White Pine barrels for ships heading to the Hawaiian Islands.
 Once the military functions of Fort Langley had been largely outsourced to the new capital of New Westminster, the town of Derby went into decline and in order to accommodate the increased number of ships visiting the Fort, a new location was selected along the Bedford Channel, protected from the river current by McMillan Island and Brae Island.
 The new location is where the town of Fort Langley is now located, where Glover Road meets the Fraser River.

 Between the 1850s and the 1920s, the town of Fort Langley witnessed the threat of Russian invasion in the early 1850s, the threat of American invasion in 1857 at the discovery of gold in the Fraser River, the unification of the colonies of Vancouver Island and British Columbia in 1858, the boom and bust of the Gold Rush from 1858 to 1865, Canadian Confederation in 1867, and the arrival of the first train early in the 20th century.
 In 1921, a major saw mill opened on an 88-acre riverfront property.
 The mill brought jobs and prosperity to the struggling town since the railway had removed most of the shipping roles of Fort Langley.
 The town largely grew up around the mill becoming a blue collar working class community through the 1960s and 70s.
 By the end of the 1980s, redundancy and aging machinery meant the end was nearing for the mill.
 Interfor downsized its staff and, for a time, tried to reinvent the mill into a value-added venture but by the mid-1990s, the mill shut down for good.

 In 1921, Dr. Benjamin Marr planted Horse Chestnut trees along the Glover Road frontage of their property in Fort Langley.
 Today these trees can be seen when entering the Downtown.

 With the increase in education levels and a transition from blue collar to white collar commuters and professionals, demand for new housing in this quaint village has skyrocketed.
 The former site of the local lumber mill was controversially rezoned for medium density residential in 2005 and in 2006 construction began on a massive masterplanned community that has been named Bedford Landing.
 This new development will eventually add approximately 1,500 new people to a community that has prized itself on having a stable population of around 2,500 to 3,000 for multiple generations.

 Indigenous People

-Langley is located on the traditional territory of the Katzie, Kwantlen, and Matsqui First Nations.
 The Kwantlen First Nation administers an Indian Reserve on McMillan Island, across Bedford Channel from Fort Langley.
 The local First Nations were important trade partners of the Hudson's Bay Company in Fort Langley, and many workers at the Fort married women from the local First Nations.